 Emily is also member of the Michigan Association of Planning and serves on its Planning Law Committee.
 She is former municipal planning consultant and held professional certifications from the American Institute of Certified Planners (AICP) and the State of Michigan (Professional Community Planner license).

 She is recognized as a Top Lawyer in Energy Law, Construction Law, and Litgitation – Construction by DBusiness Magazine.
+Emily has been recognized as a 2024 Best Lawyers for Litigation – Real Estate.
+She has also been selected as a 2023 Michigan Super Lawyer for Business Litigation.

 Recent Articles and Presentations